turi-code/userguide/timeseries/timeseries-data.md

 #### Time series grouping

-Quite often in time series analysis, we are required to split a single large time series in to groups of smaller time series grouped based on a property of the time stamp (e.g. per day of week).
+Quite often in time series analysis, we are required to split a single large time series into groups of smaller time series grouped based on a property of the time stamp (e.g. per day of week).

 The output of this operator is a `graphlab.timeseries.GroupedTimeSeries`